 - Afford students experience with in-class presentations and teaching practices that demonstrate the techniques, methods, and resources required to teach language arts and literature.

-Exceptionally promising APU undergraduate students may apply in their junior year for admission to the 4 + 1 B.A./M.A. degree program.
-Once admitted, these students complete up to 6 units of 500-level graduate coursework during their senior year and complete the remaining 24 units over the next academic year (2 semesters and 1 summer term; e.g., 9 units in fall semester, 9 units in spring semester, 6 units in summer term).
-For more information about the 4 + 1 B.A./M.A. in English program, contact the department chair at (626) 812-3079 or consult program information in the Graduate and Professional Catalog.
+The department offers an English major, as well as an English Education major for students interested in becoming English teachers.
+Also, exceptionally promising APU undergraduate students may apply in their junior year for admission to the 4+1 B.A./M.A. degree program.
+Once admitted, these students complete up to 6 units of 500-level graduate coursework during their senior year and complete the remaining 24 units over the next academic year (fall, spring, and summer terms; e.g., 9 units in the fall term, 9 units in the spring term, 6 units in the summer term).
+For more information about this program, contact the department at (626) 812-3079.

 ENGL 99, College Reading and Critical Thinking, 2 Units